harshbhandariv/expense-tracker/README.md

 pip install -r requirements.txt
 ```

 To configure secrets and environment variable, create a file `instance/config.py`.
-Add your secrets to `.env` file.
+Add your secrets to `.env` file in the root of your project.

 ```
 # instance/config.py